codezaur/BankStatementConverter/README.md

 Backend part done with few libraries for data processing.
 It extractes tabled from PDF document (transaction data are generally stored within tables), recognises if table actually has transaction data, and if yes, converts into csv.

+Code is not exposed, for reasons I belive are obvious :sweat_smile: